CodingItWrong/joshjustice.com/_posts/2023-12-06-definition-of-covenant.md

 In the Old Testament it's a different story.
 While there are many uses of covenant (*berith*) referring to God's agreement with man, there are also many usages of it in agreements between people.
 Do the agreements between people match the description Keller gave?
 Some of them do, but others certainly do not.
 For example:

-In Gen 21:27-32 Abraham and Abimelech made an agreement that Abraham dug a certain well.
+In Genesis 21:27-32 Abraham and Abimelech made an agreement that Abraham dug a certain well.
 Was this an intimate and personal relationship?
 Did the good of the relationship take precedence over the needs of the individual?
 No, this is as simple a business agreement as you could expect.
 They simply agreed on who owned the well.

 A number of treaties between nations are recorded.
 In 1 Kings 20:34, Ben-hadad makes a covenant with Ahab—not out of selfless love, but to avoid being killed.
 In Ezekiel 17:12-18 the king of Babylon makes a covenant with one of the royal offspring, not out of selfless love, but simply to get a commitment that Israel would not rebel.